AceofSpades5757/lethal-company-companion/README.md

-A companion application to assist with the lengthy keypresses in the terminal.
+A **Lethal Company** companion application to assist with the lengthy keypresses in the terminal.

 # Features